 Varlaam was founded in mid 14th century and includes a museum and wooden Chapel of the Three Bishops.
 It is home to an impressive collection of manuscripts, frescoes and icons.
 Today 7 monks live in Varlaam Monastery.

 Holy Monastery of Great Meteoron

 Also called the Holy Monastery of the Transfiguration of Jesus.
-The oldest and biggest of the monasteries founded on a huge rock around 1340.
-Home to rich collection of frescoes, a museum of manuscripts and a remarkable monastery library.
+The oldest and biggest of the monasteries was founded on a huge rock around 1340.
+It’s home to rich collection of frescoes, a museum of manuscripts and a remarkable monastery library.